danielglez4234/app-cameras-react-b/README.md

+## Docker settings

+**To run on docker:**
+Donwload the Dockerfile and run `Docker build .` in the same directory where you downloaded it. \
+Open [http://localhost:3005](http://localhost:3005) to view it in the browser.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-Once downloaded run this command in the parent directory to install all the dependencies:

-### `npm install`

 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3005](http://localhost:3005) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.